VMware server connection

 Jobs > History

-You will be prompted to select the restore method, either Restore to Existing Virtual Machine or Create New Virtual Machine.
+You’ll be prompted to select the restore method, either Restore to Existing Virtual Machine or Create New Virtual Machine.
 Select the desired option and click Next.

-You will be prompted to select which data stores you wish to restore the VM disks to.
+You’ll be prompted to select which data stores you wish to restore the VM disks to.
 If the data stores used by the original VM backup are available, you can select Use Existing.
 Otherwise, select a data store for each disk being restored.
 Click Next.

 After you have made your selections, select Finish.
 You can monitor the status of the restore in Clients > VMware (Action column).